-Natural Temperate Grassland - An endangered ecological community
+Natural Temperate Grassland

 When European settlers first arrived in Australia they found large areas of natural grassland-naturally open areas covered with grass and other herbs but with few or no trees.
 In temperate southern Australia most of the original grassland has been replaced by cereal crops, pasture grasses and town and cities.
 These natural temperate grassland communities are now probably the most threatened ecosystem in Australia.
 Only 0.5% remains in good condition.